Best Chicken Feeders and Waterers (2026 Reviews)

 Not providing enough water stations.
 One waterer for 15 birds creates bottlenecks.
 Bullied birds at the bottom of the pecking order may not drink enough, which affects egg production and health.

 Forgetting about winter.
 Water freezes.
 If you live anywhere that drops below 32°F, you need a plan.
-A heated waterer or a heated base (~$35) is a worthwhile investment.
+A heated waterer or a heated base (around $35) is a worthwhile investment.
+Add a little poultry-safe probiotics and electrolytes to the water during heat waves and cold snaps to help birds cope with the stress.

-If you're still setting up your coop, check out our guide to the best chicken coops on Amazon to make sure you've got the right home for your flock.
+If you're still setting up your coop, check out our guide to the best chicken coops on Amazon to make sure you've got the right home for your flock, and our coop camera guide if you want to keep an eye on the feeders remotely.
 And if you're not sure what to put in those feeders, our complete feeding guide breaks down exactly what chickens need at every age.

 Frequently Asked Questions